slatedocs/slate/source/includes/_banks.md

 Once user gives your banking app authorization then user is redirected back to your *redirect_uri* with a generated code query string value.
 Your website or service can then use this code to obtain access token to act on behalf of the user account.

+## Signup new users via API

+We encourage bank integrations to use sign-up functionality included in [Get user authorization](#bank-integrations-guide-get-user-authorization) flow.

+But there is also an alternative way to create new users to TransferWise platform by using [Signup with registration code](#users-sign-up-with-registration-code) feature.

+This functionality enables you to create new users directly via back-end API call, without the need to redirect new users to Transferwise authorization page.
+This way new users can complete everything without ever leaving your banking app.
+Existing Transferwise users still need to be redirected to authorization page flow.

+Note that these new users have to accept TransferWise Terms and Conditions as part of their signup process nevertheless.
+See endpoint [Terms and conditions](#terms-and-conditions-get-terms-and-conditions).

 ## Get user tokens

 > Example Request: